namanjain300/Netbeans_IPL-12th-Project/README.md

-Java based system Application with MYSQL Database server which stores and executes queries in JAVA netbeans Enviorment.
+Java based system Application with MYSQL Database server which stores and executes queries in JAVA netbeans Enviorment..